felixlu/awesome-stars/README.md

 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [jestjs/jest](https://github.com/jestjs/jest) - Delightful JavaScript Testing.
-- [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
+- [lerna/lerna](https://github.com/lerna/lerna) - Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.
 - [Hedgehog-Computing/hedgehog-lab](https://github.com/Hedgehog-Computing/hedgehog-lab) - Run, compile and execute JavaScript for Scientific Computing and Data Visualization TOTALLY TOTALLY TOTALLY in your BROWSER!
 An open source scientific computing environment for JavaScript TOTALLY in y
 - [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - The fast, flexible, and elegant library for parsing and manipulating HTML and XML.
 - [bloomrpc/bloomrpc](https://github.com/bloomrpc/bloomrpc) - Former GUI client for gRPC services.
 No longer maintained.